itedev/FormBundle/README.md

                 // ...
                 'hierarchical' => array(
-                    'parents' => array('baz'), // array of parent field names inside same form 'callback' => 'getQuxValues', // or you can set JavaScript global function for it ),
+                    'parents' => array('baz'), // array of parent field names inside same form 'callback' => 'myApp.getQuxValues', // or you can set JavaScript callback for it ),
             ))
         ;